How to Incorporate a Startup

 Startup Incorporation Guide

-The incorporation process may seem complex and scary; however, it is a necessary step in founding a startup, especially a startup with high growth aspirations or that wants to take on venture capital.
+Incorporating a startup may seem complex and scary; however, it is a necessary step in founding a startup, especially a startup with high growth aspirations or that is seeking funding from venture capitalists.

 Step 1: Choose a Business Entity